scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 ### Dictionary/Map

-The Python dictionary is like the mutable Scala `Map` class.
+The Python dictionary is like the _mutable_ Scala `Map` class.
+However, the default Scala map is _immutable_, and has a number of transformation methods to let you easily create new maps.

 <table cellspacing="1" cellpadding="2" border="1">
   <tbody>